 If your shipment is already stuck in foreign customs, the chances of successfully clearing the shipment are low.
 Just to reiterate on the above, the first thing you can try is calling your carrier and providing them any additional information they request.
 Usually your carrier will ask you for additional product details, specific part numbers, and the value of each item in the shipment.
 They will try to re-declare the equipment and with luck, clear it into the country.
 However, when dealing with IT hardware, simply providing your carrier more information, may not be enough as certificates, import permits or licenses may also be required.

 The best course of action to ensure you meet the local import requirements is to have the shipment returned to you and re-exported the proper way.
 IT Equipment is subject to many compliance and trade regulations that must be met prior to shipping to avoid the goods being confiscated and held in foreign customs.
 This includes the timely payment of duties & taxes, obtaining all the relevant permits, having a business entity in the foreign country that is set-up to import IT Equipment, and meeting logistical and packing requirements.

 Fortunately, having the right logistics & trade services partner, like FGX, will take away all of the stress and uncertainty typically experienced when shipping internationlly.
 Please feel free to reach out to us for a free consultation or if you have any questions regarding international technology shipping.

 FGX – First Global Xpress provides door-to-door IT deployment solutions into over 130+ countries.
 Combining in-house logistics with importer of record and trade services, enables FGX to manage all aspects of international shipping.
 Our global team works on your behalf to ensure the timely delivery of your IT hardware to your international offices, data centers, or colo locations.
-If you want to learn more about shipping IT equipment internationally, visit our stories page.
+If you want to learn more about shipping IT equipment internationally, visit our cases page.
 Or if you want to reach out, feel free to contact us here.